- Dave Adams, Director of Beer Education and Certified Cicerone®, Green Flash Brewing Co.

 Candace L. Moon

-Candace L. Moon is an attorney and founder of The Craft Beer Attorney, a California-based firm dedicated to advising the craft beer industry since 2009.
-CBA actively serves over 250 craft beer breweries, including breweries in planning nationwide, handling many different legal areas including business entity formation, alcoholic beverage law, contract review, and trademark law.
-Her clients include Green Flash, Drake's, Alesmith and Jamil Zainasheff's Heretic Brewing.
+Candace L. Moon, Esq., is an attorney and partner at Dinsmore & Shohl, LLP.
+Since 2009, she has worked with over 350 craft breweries and craft breweries-in-planning nationwide, handling business entity formation, alcoholic beverage law, contract review, trademark law, and other legal needs.
 Moon is a frequent lecturer for both state and national craft beer conferences as well as an instructor for craft beer certificates at San Diego State University, and UC San Diego.
-She has spoken and taught continuing legal education (CLE) for various legal associations, and has written numerous articles and appeared on a variety of nationally televised broadcasts including CBS This Morning, MSNBC and Fox Business.
-She can be reached at info@CraftBeerAttorney.com or visit her website at CraftBeerAttorney.com.
+She has spoken and taught continuing legal education (CLE) for various legal associations, has written numerous articles and appeared on a variety of nationally televised broadcasts including CBS This Morning, MSNBC, and Fox Business.
+Moon's undergraduate degree is from the University of Virginia and her juris doctorate is from Thomas Jefferson School of Law in San Diego.
+She can be reached at info@CraftBeerAttorney or visit her website at CraftBeerAttorney.com.

 Jake Nunes is a veteran of San Diego's food and beverage industry and has over 20 years of experience with a focus on management and bar leadership.
 He developed his passion for craft beer in 2003 while working at Karl Strauss and has since proven himself to be a true craft beer enthusiast, having sampled thousands of different beers and visited more than one hundred breweries.
 In addition to Karl Strauss, he has held positions at a number of breweries and craft beer establishments including: Ballast Point Brewing & Spirits, Stone Brewing, Green Flash Brewing, Tiger!
 Tiger!
 Tavern, and he is now the Tasting Room Manager for North Park Beer Co.
 Nunes was awarded the title of Certified Cicerone® in 2011.